microsoft/pxt/docs/blog/microbit/microbit-V2.md

 ## New Pins block

-And finally, in the Advanced - Pins Toolbox drawer, under the More subcategory, there is a new Set Pin Touch Mode block which allows you to change the default behavior of the Pins and Logo.
+And finally, in the Advanced - Pins Toolbox drawer, under the More subcategory, there is a new Set Pin Touch Mode block which allows you to change the current touch mode of the Pins and Logo.
+You can set the touch modes to capacitive or resistive.

 * **Set Pin To Touch Mode** - by default, the logo is set to capacitive touch and the edge connector pins (P0, P1, P2) are set to resistive touch.
-The Set Touch Mode block enables you to change the default mode of the Pins and the Logo.
+The Set Touch Mode block enables you to change the current touch mode of the Pins and the Logo to either capacitive or resistive.

 ![set touch mode block](/static/blog/microbit/microbit-V2/SetPinTouchMode.png)